setrar/DigitalSystems/doc/data/recursivity.md

 Most logic synthesizers also support it.
 In some cases the inferred hardware is even better (faster, same size) than with the equivalent loop-based description.

-## Computing the Hamming weight of a vector
+Example: compute the Hamming weight of a vector.

 ```vhdl
   -- loop-based version